How Voting Rights Became a Privilege For Some, Not a Right for All

 Marching is a form of nonviolent protest, and protest is a form of democratic expression older than America itself.
 We march to shine the light of truth on what is happening in state legislatures, ensure that Americans understand what’s at stake, and give people a mechanism to demand action on this most urgent issue of our generation.

-If you are at all able to do so and live in the D.C. area, I urge you to connect to the event organizers and offer to volunteer this Saturday.
+If you are at all able to do so and live in the D.C. area, I urge you to connect to the event organizers and offer to volunteer.
 If you live in or near any of the other cities, I hope you will also put on your marching shoes and raise your voices to protect the sacred right to vote.
 I can’t think of a better way to honor the inspiring legacy of Rep. John Lewis.

 “Nobody’s free until everybody’s free.”
 These are the iconic words of freedom fighter Fannie Lou Hamer.
 Yes, our freedom is truly interdependent and intertwined, and nothing protects our freedom more in our democracy than people freely exercising their right to vote.